 Welcome to Transitional Ministries Association of Australia

-For a church - Time between permanent Ministers can be an opportunity for re-focusing of ministry.
-TMAA trains and supervises Intentional Interim Ministers.
-Intentional Interim Ministers are placed through normal denominational channels.
+For a church - the time between permanent pastoral leadership can wisely be used as an opportunity for re-focusing of ministry.
+TMAA trains and provides support and supervision for Intentional Interim Ministers.
+Intentional Interim Ministers are placed through the leadership of particular denominations.

 This site provides: